stelzinga/MF/MGT_80.Tools.md

 A Manager needs to be efficient in what it does over the time given to a Manager.
 This means *Topics* the Manager needs to be made aware of, and Topics Stakeholders need to be aware of need to be clear and concise for both.
 This is even more important for *Evolving Topics* e.g., incidents, new regulations, etc. An Evolving Topic's status changes over time.
 A Manager also needs to be able to communicate efficiently around Topics.
 The Executive Summary helps in achieving this and is composed of 6 points:

 ### Name
-Name or very Short description of the Topice.g., Project, an event.
+Name or very Short description of the Topic e.g., Project, an event.

 ### Context
 The context should answer the 6W of the Topic.
 They can be used freely, but mostly go along with the 6W Method defined above, see [MGT: 99.Legend ### 6W Method].
 The context can be omitted if the Manager knows the audience are aware of the context already.